httpie/cli/docs/README.md

 $ cat files/data.xml | http --chunked pie.dev/post
 ```

-## Compressed transfer data
+## Compressed request body

-You can use the `--compress` flag to instruct HTTPie to use `Content-Encoding: deflate` and send compressed data:
+You can use the `--compress, -x` flag to instruct HTTPie to use `Content-Encoding: deflate` and compress the request data:

 ```bash
 $ http --compress pie.dev/post @files/data.xml